 After Completing the course the The B.Ed.
 Spl.
 Edu.
-LD Second Semester student-teacher will be able to-
+HI Second Semester student - teacher will be able to-

-- CO1-Explain the concept, nature and scope of social science. - Develop competencies for designing unit and lesson plans, as well as tools of evaluation for social science teaching. - Develop skills in preparation and use of support materials for effective social science teaching. - -DevelopCO2-Explain theCurriculum and Instructional Planning. - CO3-Explain theApproaches to Teaching of Social Science - CO4-Explain theability to organize co-curricular activities and community resource for - promoting social science Evaluation of learning, in Social science - CO5-Explain the Social Science Teacher as a Reflective Practitioner
+- CO1-Explain the concept, nature and scope of social science. - Develop competencies for designing unit and lesson plans, as well as tools of evaluation - for social science teaching. - Develop skills in preparation and use of support materials for effective social science -teaching. - -Develop the ability to organize co-curricular activities and community resource for -promoting social science learning. - CO2-Explain the Curriculum and Instructional Planning. - CO3-Explain the Approaches to Teaching of Social Science - CO4-Explain the Evaluation of learning in Social science - CO5-Explain the Social Science Teacher as a Reflective Practitioner

-UNIT 1: Nature of Social Science
+UNIT 11: Nature of Social Science

-- 1.1Concept, scope and Nature of Social Science - 1.2Difference Between Social Science and Social studies - 1.3Aims and objective of teaching social science at School level - 1.4Significance of Social Science as a core subject - 1.5 Role of Social Science teacher for an egalitarian society
+Concept 1.1Concept, scope and Nature of Social Science

+Difference 1.2Difference Between Social Science and Social studies

+Aims 1.3Aims and objective of teaching social science at School level

+Significance 1.4Significance of Social Science as a core subject

+Role 1.5 Role of Social Science teacher for an egalitarian society

-UNIT 2: Curriculum and Instructional Planning
+UNIT 42: Curriculum and Instructional Planning

-- 2.10rganization of social science curriculum at school level - 2.2Instructional Planning: Concept, need and importance - 2.3Unit Plan and Lesson Plan: need and importance - 2.4Procedure of Unit and Lesson Planning - 2.5Adaptation of Unit and Lesson plans for children with disabilities
+Organization of social science curriculum at school level

+Instructional 2.2 Instructional Planning: Concept, need and importance

+Unit 2.3 Unit Plan and Lesson Plan: need and importance

+Procedure 2.4 Procedure of Unit and Lesson Planning

+-Adaptation 2.5 Adaptation of Unit and Lesson plans for children with disabilities

-UNIT 3: Approaches to Teaching of Social Science
+UNIT 443: Approaches to Teaching of Social Science

-- 3.1Need of educational approaches in social science - 3.2Methods of teaching social science: Lecture, discussion and project method - 3.3Devices and Techniques of teaching social studies- Narration, fieldtrip, storytelling, role play, - group and self-study - 3.4 programmed Programmed learning, inductive thinking, concept mapping, and problem solving. - 3.5Instructional material for teaching of social science: Time-lines & Genealogical Chart, Maps & - Globes, use of different types of Board (Smart boards, Chalk Board, Flannel Board)
+Need 3.1 Need of educational approaches in social science

+Methods 3.2 Methods of teaching social science: Lecture, discussion and project method group and self-study programmed3.4Programmedlearning ,inductive thinking , inductivethinking ,conceptmapping, and problem solving.

+Devices 3.3Devices and Techniques of teaching social studies- Narration-fieldtrip, storytelling, role play,

+Instructional3.5Instructional material for teaching of social science: Time-lines & Genealogical Chart, Maps &

+Globes, use of different types of Board (Smart boards, Chalk Board, Flannel Board)

-UNIT 4: Evaluation of learning in Social science
+UNIT IV4: Evaluation of learning in Social science

-- 4.1 Purpose of evaluation in social science - 4.2 Techniques of evaluating learner achievement in social science: Written and Oral test, Observation tools - 4.3 Assessment: formative and summative - 4.4 Construction of teacher made test - 4.5 Diagnostic test for children with disabilities.
+- 4.1 Purpose of evaluation in social science - 4.2 Techniques of evaluating learner achievement in social science: Written and Oral test, Observation tools. - 4.3 Assessment: formative and summative - 4.4 Construction of teacher made test - 4.5 Diagnostic test for children with disabilities.

-UNIT 5: Social Science Teacher as a Reflective Practitioner
+UNIT ¥5: Social Science Teacher as a Reflective Practitioner